Introduction to the Musical Theatre Program

 Program Overview

-We are a conservatory-style professional training program designed for individuals who wish to pursue performance careers in Musical Theatre, located in Southern California, twenty-six miles outside of Los Angeles.
+Located in Southern California, twenty-six miles outside of Los Angeles, we are a professional training program designed for individuals who wish to pursue performance careers in Musical Theatre.
 While our focus remains steadfast on the industry, we celebrate the whole artist — training inquisitive, empowered, unique, empathetic, and creative human beings capable of success in multiple arenas, within and without the entertainment industry.
+The curricular roadmap for Musical Theatre BFA students includes four years of dedicated private voice lessons, a minimum of two dance classes per semester (in various styles and at multiple levels), core acting training rooted in Stanislavski/realism (ranging from mid-century modern stage works to on-camera acting techniques).

 The Musical Theatre program is one of three Theatre BFA (Bachelor of Fine Arts) concentrations offered at CSUF, alongside the Acting and Devised Performance/Physical Theatre concentrations.
 CSUF is also home to a diverse and thriving Theatre BA (Bachelor of Arts) program.